Toutouwai/InputfieldPageTreeSelect/README.md

 ![Screenshot](https://github.com/user-attachments/assets/1fbdd703-15d0-4ead-a7ee-2501c90c9ccc)

-The inputfield is similar to the core InputfieldPageTreeSelect, but it has the following advantages:
+This inputfield is similar to the core InputfieldPageListSelect, but it has the following advantages:

 - It automatically expands the tree to the currently selected page.
 This avoids having to drill down through the tree when you want to change the selection to a sibling or child of the currently selected page.
-- It's faster to navigate through as all the whole tree is rendered at once rather than branch by branch.
+- It's faster to navigate through because the whole tree is rendered at once rather than branch by branch.
 - It provides a filter feature to locate pages by title anywhere in the tree.
 When the tree is filtered you can hover a page title to see the breadcrumb path to the page in a tooltip.
 - It provides buttons to clear the current selection, to restore a changed selection, and to scroll to the selected page.

 ## Configuration

-The following config options are available when using the module as an inputfield for a Page Reference field :
+The following config options are available when using the module as an inputfield for a Page Reference field:

 - Exclude admin pages: excludes pages from the tree that have the `admin` template.
 - Exclude pages by template: pages having any of the templates you select here will be excluded from the tree.
 Descendants of any excluded pages are also excluded.